 As these essential skills are developed, the apprentice’s sponsor or trainer signs the relevant sections of the training standard to indicate that the apprentice has met the individual training objectives by demonstrating the skills required of a skilled worker, or journeyperson, in the trade.

 An Alignment and Brakes Technician apprenticeship includes two levels of theoretical training, which includes but is not limited to instruction in:

 Depending on the training delivery agency, in-school training may be available in one of the following ways:

 Alignment and Brakes Technician is a trade named under the Building Opportunities in the Skilled Trades Act, 2021.
-This trade has an apprenticeship program that is administered by the Ministry of Labour, Training and Skills Development.
+This trade has an apprenticeship program that is administered by the Minister of Labour, Immigration, Training and Skills Development.
 Upon completion of an apprenticeship program, the Ministry issues a Certificate of Apprenticeship.

 This trade has a certifying exam.
 Upon passing the certifying exam, Skilled Trades Ontario issues a Certificate of Qualification in this trade.

 Because this trade is compulsory, to practice this trade legally in Ontario a person must hold a Registered Training Agreement, Provisional Certificate of Qualification or Certificate of Qualification and their information must appear on the Skilled Trades Ontario Public Register.
 A Certificate of Qualification issued in this trade must be renewed to be valid.